farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - if one threshold of the FlowCnec is in ampere or in percentage of Imax, the nominal voltage on both sides of the threshold must be defined
 - if one threshold of the FlowCnec is in percentage of Imax, the Imax of the FlowCnec on the side of the threshold must be defined

-[Utility methods](creation-methods) have been developped in FARAO to ease the management of the Imax and nominal voltage during the creation of FlowCnecs.
+[Utility methods](creation-methods) have been developed in FARAO to ease the management of the Imax and nominal voltage during the creation of FlowCnecs.

 A FlowCnec has a reliability margin, also known as FRM for Flow Reliability Margin.
 The reliability margin can only be defined in megawatt.
-It is substracted from the min/max values of the FlowCnec thresholds when the limits of the FlowCnec are computed.
+It is subtracted from the min/max values of the FlowCnec thresholds when the limits of the FlowCnec are computed.

 ##### Create a CNEC
 In FARAO, FlowCnecs can be created by the java API, or written in the json CRAC internal format, as shown below: